3merillon/rmt-compose-poc/README.md

 ## Learn More

-- Project website and theory background: https://cybercyril.com
+- Article and theory background: https://cybercyril.com

 ## License